wemixarchive/go-wemix/README.md

     # copy genesis.json
     bin/gmet.sh start

-Once these node are setup, the first node will automatically connect and chain synchronization will follow.
+Once these nodes are setup, the first node will automatically connect and chain synchronization will follow.

 ### Metadium Info